LudwigIrrgang/SorpPump/Matlab/Instructions.md

 # Matlab Absorption Heat Pump Models
 ## Cycle configrurations
 The following cylce configurations are available:
-- Single Effect
+* Single Effect
-- Double Effect
+* Double Effect
-- Double Lift
+* Double Lift
-\n The following working fluids are available:
+The following working fluids are available:
-- H2O-LiBr
+* H2O-LiBr
-- NH3-H2O
+* NH3-H2O

 ## Necessary Software
 For the H2O-LiBr models the software CoolProp is used for refrigerant state calculation which is available as Open-Source tool here: http://www.coolprop.org/v4/HowGetIt.html